Small Business Administration (“SBA”) Loan Programs

 Funding for EIDL loans is still available and the SBA continues to accept loan applications from qualified small businesses, agricultural businesses and non-profit organizations.
 However, funding for the grants under the EIDL program has been depleted and such non-repayable grants are no longer available.

 - SBA website description of EIDL Loan and Grant.

-- EIDL Loan and Grant Application for qualified small businesses and agricultural businesses.
+- EIDL Loan Application for qualified small businesses, non-profits and agricultural businesses.

 Paycheck Protection Program (“PPP” Loans)

 The Paycheck Protection Program closed on August 8, 2020, and as such, the SBA is no longer accepting PPP applications from participating lenders.
 The links below to general information about PPP loans and the PPP loan forgiveness process may be helpful to PPP borrowers.
 The remaining entries are for informational and background purposes.

 - SBA website information regarding eligibility, loan details and forgiveness